Rio campaigns on buses to prevent children from disappearing

+Informative videos are being shown in vehicles and terminals in the metropolitan region; campaign will continue until January 7th

-From this Sunday (24th) until January 7th, monitors on buses and bus terminals in the metropolitan region of Rio de Janeiro will show informative videos with safety instructions and prevention of the disappearance of children and adolescents.
+Monitors present on buses and bus terminals in the metropolitan region of Rio de Janeiro are showing informative videos with safety instructions and preventing the disappearance of children and adolescents.
+The measure began on Sunday (Dec 24, 2023) and will continue until January 7.

-The state government's initiative was prepared by the Foundation for Childhood and Adolescence (FIA-RJ), which manages the SOS Children Missing program, and has a partnership with RioÔnibus (Sindicato das Empresas de Ônibus da Cidade do Rio de Janeiro) and the Onbus, a company that operates media services in vehicles and terminals.
+The State government's initiative was prepared by the FIA-RJ (Foundation for Children and Adolescence), which manages the SOS Missing Children program, and has a partnership with RioÔnibus (Sindicato das Empresas de Ônibus da Cidade do Rio de Janeiro) and the Onbus, a company that operates media services in vehicles and terminals.

 According to RioÔnibus, by publishing guidelines for preventing disappearances on terminal panels and on buses' internal TVs, it is possible to raise awareness among more than 3 million people.